Oct 16, 2024

-That said, it’s good to know the factors that go into calculating your rate, so you can find the loan that best meets your current needs and may help you reach future financial goals, too.
+Knowing these details can help you find the loan that best meets your current needs.
+It may also help you reach your future financial goals.

-Generally speaking, your credit score is based on how reliably you’ve borrowed money and repaid it in the past.
-Important data points might include:
+Generally, your credit score is based on several factors, including how reliably you’ve borrowed money and repaid it in the past.
+Important data includes:

 • Your payment history (including missed or late payments)